ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 **Security** Allowed by administrator and user accounts

-**Operation** If there is a value at the index, the call will return that event.
+**Operation** If there is a value at the index, the call returns that event.

-If the specified index is before or after all events, the value returned with that index is determined by the stream behavior (specifically the stream behavior extrapolation setting).
+If the specified index is before or after all events, the value returned with that index is determined by the stream behavior (specifically, the stream behavior extrapolation setting).

 If the specified index is between events, the event returned is